Teachers and Students

 Foster your students' learning and your own through Professional Development events, Guided Tours, and other resources.

 Activities for students aged 5 to 14.
 Explore more

-Portraits and Presence: African American Artists in the Collection of the Chrysler Museum of Art Download the guide
+Resources to explore the African American artists in the Collection of the Chrysler Museum See the guides

 Connect your curriculum with the Museum’s collection Upcoming events